Michael Michele

 Michael Michele Williams (born August 30, 1966) is an American actress and fashion designer.
 She began her career on stage before appearing opposite Wesley Snipes in the 1991 film New Jack City.

 In the 1990s, Michele had leading roles in two CBS television series: crime drama Dangerous Curves (1992–93) and prime time soap opera Central Park West.
-Michele also had a role as Malik Yoba‘s love interest on the police drama New York Undercover.
+Michele also had a role as Malik Yoba's love interest on the police drama New York Undercover.
 She later joined the cast of NBC police drama Homicide: Life on the Street (1998–99) playing Det.
 Rene Sheppard, and from 1999 to 2002 played Dr. Cleo Finch in the NBC medical drama ER.
-She also has appeared in the films The 6th Man (1997), Ali (2001), Dark Blue (2002) and How to Lose a Guy in 10 Days (2003).
+She also has appeared in the films The 6th Man (1997), The Substitute 2: School's Out (1998), Ali (2001), Dark Blue (2002) and How to Lose a Guy in 10 Days (2003).
 From 2017 to 2018, Michele starred as Ayanna Floyd in the Fox prime time soap opera Star, and in 2019 she joined The CW prime time soap opera Dynasty as Dominique Deveraux.

 Early life

 Michael Michele Williams was born in Evansville, Indiana, the elder of two daughters.
-Her father, Jerry, is a furniture-rental entrepreneur and her mother, Theresa, was employed by Bristol-Myers.
+Her white father, Jerry, is a furniture-rental entrepreneur and her African American mother, Theresa, was employed by Bristol-Myers.
 She was named for her mother's best friend, Michael Ann.
 Michele attended Howard Roosa Elementary School (a K-8 school at the time) and Benjamin Bosse High School, where she was active on the basketball team.